Campus-Wide vs. Program-Specific

 Campus impaction (otherwise known as campus-wide impaction) means that a campus has exhausted existing enrollment capacity in terms of the instructional resources and physical capacity of the campus.
 Because the campus receives more eligible applicants during the initial admission application filing period than can be accommodated, the campus must therefore restrict enrollment to the campus.

-Spring 2016 Campus-wide Impaction Criteria:
+Fall 2016 Campus-wide Impaction Criteria - TBD:

 Upper Division Transfer – restricted capacity for applicants from outside of our local admission area